gtache/scalajs-gradle/README.md

 You can mix them (Have a JUnit suite with a utest suite and a ScalaTest suite, etc)
 You must obviously add the dependencies and TestFrameworks for those to work.

-To add the JUnit plugin or the dependencies, please refer to the *build.gradle* in *scalajs-test-plugin*
+To add the JUnit plugin or the dependencies, please refer to the *build.gradle* in *scalajs-test-plugin* or to the snippet below.

 ### Options for RunJS
 -`-Pclassname` is the fully qualified name of the class to run